OpenVPN/openvpn/doc/man-sections/client-options.rst

   where password is optional, and will be prompted from the console if missing.

+  The :code:`username-only` flag is meant to be used with SSO authentication.
+  In this case the user will be asked for a username but not password.
+Instead, a dummy password :code:`[[BLANK]]` is generated internally and submitted to the server.
+See management-notes.txt for how this option affects username/password prompt via the management interface.
+For the console, it simply eliminates the password prompt.

+  The :code:`username-only` flag cannot be used along with embedding username and/or password in the config file, or while reading them from an external file.
+In such cases, if only username is relevant and no password prompt is desired, a dummy password like 'no_passsword' should be embedded as well.
+This flag is also incompatible with the ``--static-challenge`` option and legacy ``dynamic challenge`` protocol.

   The server configuration must specify an ``--auth-user-pass-verify`` script to verify the username/password provided by the client.